mariawebideas/mytakeontalks/TellYourStoryOnline.md

 [The Digital Garage, Google] (https://digitalgarage.withgoogle.com/) - 9 October 2015

 ## Top tips to building a successful site
-* Identify a website’s purpose / goal
+* Identify a website’s purpose / goal: ONLY WE DO/ARE/OFFER....
 * Make the content simple and easy to digest
 * Break up long paragraphs with bullet points
 * Strong calls to action, ‘Buy Now’ - help them convert